sugia/React-Landing-Page-Template/README.md

 npm run start

 ## Usage
+Website metadata can be found in the public/ folder.
-All parameters to customize Desktop.js and Mobile.js can be found in store/Context.js.
+Parameters to customize src/Desktop.js and src/Mobile.js can be found in src/store/Context.js.
+Images should be saved inside the src/images/ folder.

 ## License
 This codebase is licensed under Apache-2.0.
 For more information, see the LICENSE file in this repository.